Lesbian Health Initiative of Houston

 The Lesbian Health Initiative of Houston, also known simply as Lesbian Health Initiative or LHI, is a 501(c)(3) nonprofit organization in Houston, Texas, United States.
-LHI focuses on advocating for and promoting health and wellness among LGBT women and transgender men.
+LHI focuses on advocating for and promoting health and wellness among LGBTQ women and transgender men.
 It is certified by CenterLink.

 Description and mission

 The LHI defines its mission as consisting of access, education, and advocacy.
 At its headquarters, LHI offers physical and mental health services, civic engagement and medical training programs, and a specialized program for LGBT senior citizens.
 It also provides outreach to the medical community and runs a regular publication (titled ACCESS) and speaking events.
 Additionally, LHI partners with several other organizations to advocate for LGBT health, including the Breast Health Collaborative of Texas, Comprehensive Cancer Control Program, Gateway to Care, Harris County Healthcare Alliance, LINCC, National Coalition for LGBT Health, One Voice Texas, and Texas Women's Health Initiative.
 Other partners include Planned Parenthood and Memorial Hermann–Texas Medical Center.

 The center hosts a biannual Health Fair, which provides free medical services to the LGBT community, including mammograms, blood work, flu shots, pap tests, bone density tests, well-woman examinations, and heart screenings.
 To offer medical services, the LHI partners with Caremark Rx, Legacy Community Health Services, M.D.
 Anderson Cancer Center, Montrose Center, The Rose, Baylor St. Luke's Medical Center, and The Texas Heart Institute.